Database Models

 This filter is then passed to the Django ORM as follows:

 Whereas models in the Datasets app focus on data, Profile App models are for presentation to end-users.
 The key model is Profile.
-A profile is a view of the data curated by the Profile Administrator.
+A profile is a view of the data curated by the .
 Each profile can be considered to be a complete Wazimap instance.
 A profile organises tabular data in Categories (IndicatorCategory) and Subcategories (IndicatorSubcategory).
 This data can be presented using three different models:

 ProfileIndicator, ProfileKeyMetrics, and ProfileHighlight.
 ProfileIndicator is the most commonly used of the three.